 In BDD, business value and user requirement are never secondary during development.

-The concept of BDD was introduced by Dan North, an experienced technology and organisational consultant based in London, as a means of clearing confusion between testers, developers and business people.
-To learn more about the origins of BDD, check out our interview with Dan North, or watch the video below of Konstantin Kudryashov introducing the fundamentals of BDD.
+The concept of BDD was introduced by Dan North, an experienced technology and organisational consultant based in London, as a means of clearing confusion between testers, developers, and business people.
+To learn more about the origins of BDD, check out our interview with Dan North, or check out this video of Konstantin Kudryashov introducing the fundamentals of BDD.